fnzv/net-Shield/README.md

 - Get latest Bot,Spammers,Bad IP/Net reputation lists and blocks if those Bad guys are attacking your server (Thank you FireHol http://iplists.firehol.org/ )
 - Enables basic Anti-DDoS methods to deny unwanted/malicious traffic (Thank you iptables)
 - Rate limits when under attack (Thank you again iptables)
+- Allows HTTP Proxying to protect your site with an external proxy/server (Enabling nshield_proxy)

 ## Contributors